On the critical condition of ‘Duty, Honor, Country’

 Duty—an internal obligation to be faithful to a solemn oath and a promise to put the success of a mission before the safety of the individual.

 Honor—a measure of the preservation of integrity and honesty in response to accepting the calling to serve a cause higher than self preservation.

 Country—the nation and its values to which a position of public service is dedicated and representative of everyone who resides within its boundaries.

-‘Duty, Honor, Country’ we miss your idealistic challenge, your high ideals, your courageous reach for truth.
-Do not rest in peace but become resurrected to call us all to servanthood, to the defense of that which is true and right, and to the quest of achieving the human potential.
+‘Duty, Honor, Country’ I applaud your idealistic challenge, your high ideals, your incessant reach for truth.
+Do not be content to be pushed aside, trampled under the feet of impersonators motivated by selfish aspirations.
+Become agitated, regain your strengthen, arise to call us all to servanthood, to the defense of all that is true and right, and to the quest of achieving the human potential.

 Forty seven minutes past Jerusalem

 Maybe you can explain this strange unsubstantiated proceeding:

 pronouncements and behaviors that challenge the actions of individuals of Jewish linage routinely result in the culprit being labeled ‘anti-semitic’ while similar pronouncements and behaviors promoted by Jewish people toward individuals of Palestinian linage are not referred to as also being ‘anti-semitic.’